 Military children move every two to three years.
 The Purple Star School program is designed to help schools respond to the educational and social-emotional challenges military-connected children face during their transition to a new school and keep them on track to be college, workforce, and life-ready.
 Military-connected refers to children of service members on active duty, and in the National Guard and Reserves.

 MCEC is the nation’s most complete resource for states seeking to start a Purple Star School program.
 We stand ready to offer guidance and serve in a consultative role every step of the way.
+As of October 10, 2023, 38 states have received Purple Star School designation, and four states have proposed/pending legislation:

 Once your state begins a program, we also offer support to individual schools seeking designation as a Purple Star School.